jcordtz/microsoft-purview-stuff/README.md

 ## Powerpoint's

 In the current list you will find PowerPoint's and there status.
+The color code is as follows :green_circle: - content is ready, :yellow_circle: - working on it and :red_circle: - not started yet.

 >[!Note]
 >This information does not replace official Microsoft Purview Data Governance documentation.